html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

     as allowing styles to "bleed" across the boundary.
     - `false` - Default.
 Author styles are not applied to the shadow tree.

-Below is a demo for seeing how a shadow tree is effected by changing this properties.
+Below is a demo for seeing how a shadow tree is effected by changing these two properties.

 <pre class="prettyprint">
 &lt;div>&lt;h3>Host title&lt;/h3>&lt;/div>